 - The Vaughan Metropolitan Centre will be the City's downtown.
-It will have the widest range of uses and will have buildings of various sizes, including the tallest buildings in the City. - Regional Intensification Corridors (e.g. Highway 7 and Yonge Street) will link Regional centres both in Vaughan and beyond and are linear places of significant activity.
-They may accommodate mixed-use intensification or employment intensification. - Primary Centres will accommodate a wide range of uses and will have tall buildings, as well as lower ones, to facilitate an appropriate transition to neighbouring areas. - Primary Intensification Corridors include both Regional Corridors (e.g. Highway 7 and Yonge Street) and local corridors (e.g. Jane Street and Major Mackenzie Drive).
+It will have the widest range of uses and will have buildings of various size, including the tallest buildings in the City. - Primary Centres will accommodate a wide range of uses and will have tall buildings, as well as lower ones, to facilitate an appropriate transition to neighbouring areas. - Primary Intensification Corridors include both Regional Corridors (e.g. Highway 7 and Yonge Street) and local corridors (e.g. Jane Street and Major Mackenzie Drive).
 They will link various centres and are linear places of activity in their own right.
-They may accommodate mixed-use intensification or employment intensification. - Key Development Areas are intensification areas on Regional Corridors that will link and complement the planning for Primary Centres and Local Centers. - Local Centres act as the focus for communities, are lower in scale and offer a more limited range of uses.
+They may accommodate mixed-use intensification or employment intensification. - Local Centres act as the focus for communities, are lower in scale and offer a more limited range of uses.